stevewithington/muracontacts/README.md

 This is intended for Mura CMS (v7+) training purposes only.
 It should **not** to be used for production purposes.

 ## Instructions
+Each branch of [this project](https://github.com/stevewithington/muracontacts) is intended to be an example of how to use Mura ORM with a custom display object.

-Place entire directory under the theme's `display_objects` directory.
+Switch to the desired branch, download it, and place entire directory under the theme's `display_objects` directory.
 For example:
 `{SiteID}/includes/themes/{ThemeName}/display_objects/muracontacts`

 A new display object option should appear in the list of available display objects when using **Inline Edit** mode.
 Simply drag it onto the layout in the desired display region and publish.